namakayo/kratha/README.md

 A mindustry mod about a not-so-green habitable planet *'Kratha"*

-This mod heavily focus on a new faction called the Terraplasm inspired by Anuke's unfinished neoplasm.
+Heavily focus on a new faction called the Terraplasm inspired by Anuke's unfinished neoplasm.

 This is the fourth iteration of Astherive.

+Under heavy development
+Approximately 29% finished.